Doug Fister: 2013 season

 Fister was injury-free in 2013, making 32 starts for the Tigers.
-He set career highs in wins (14), win percentage (14–9, .609) and strikeouts (159), while finishing the regular season with a 3.67 ERA.
+He set career highs went 14–9 with a 3.67 ERA and 159 strikeouts.

-Doug made a start in Game 4 of the 2013 ALDS against the Oakland Athletics, with the Tigers facing elimination.
+Fister made a start in Game 4 of the ALDS against Oakland, with the Tigers facing elimination.
 He gave up three runs and seven hits in six innings of work.
 The Tigers won the game with a late rally, so Fister did not factor in the decision.
-In Game 4 of the 2013 ALCS against the Boston Red Sox, Fister gave up just one run on eight hits, striking out seven over six innings and earning the win in a 7–3 Tigers victory.
+In Game 4 of the ALCS against the Boston Red Sox, Fister gave up just one run on eight hits, striking out seven over six innings and earning the win in a 7–3 Tigers victory.

 Following the 2013 season, Fister was named a finalist for the Gold Glove Award for the pitcher position alongside Mark Buehrle and R. A. Dickey.
 Fister finished the season with no errors for a perfect 1.000 fielding percentage.
-Additionally, he led all American League pitchers in putouts (23) and double plays started (5), and was seventh in assists (29).
+Additionally, he led all AL pitchers in putouts (23) and double plays started (5), and was seventh in assists (29).